 Enica R. Thompson (202) 633-3083

-Conveniently located indoors at the National Zoo’s Visitor Center Auditorium, Wild Side Stage performances take place on Sundays at 11 a.m. and 1 p.m.
-Tickets to see these popular performers and animal demonstrations are the best deal in town: $5 for FONZ members, $7 for nonmembers.
-In addition to buying tickets for specific performances, for a limited time you may buy "anytime" tickets and use them toward any one Wild Side Stage performance.
-Adults and children ages 2 and older require tickets.
-Children under two receive free admission with a parent.
-Tickets may be purchased at www.fonz.org/wildsidestage.htm, through Ticketmaster (202-397-7328), at the Zoo’s gift shops (Monday-Friday.
-9 a.m.-4 p.m.), or the day of the event (if not sold out).
-Secure your seats now—performances are just around the corner!
+Wild Side Stage performances will take place in the National Zoo's Visitor Center Auditorium on Sundays at 11 a.m. and 1 p.m.
+Before or after each performance, (10 a.m.–3 p.m.), guests can visit certain animal exhibits for the chance to meet animal keepers as well as the "real" animals featured in the performances!
+Tickets are $5 for FONZ members, $7 for nonmembers.
+Adults and children ages two and older require tickets.
+Children under two will be admitted free with a parent.
+Tickets may be purchased beginning Dec.
+1 at www.fonz.org/wildsidestage.htm, through Ticketmaster (202-397-SEAT), at the Zoo's gift shops (Monday-Friday, 9 a.m.–4 p.m.), or day of the event (if not sold out).

 January 10 – Brady Rymer (Ages 2 and up)

-Rock-inspired singer and songwriter Brady Rymer is a 2009 Grammy®-nominee.
-His hits, which include “Eatin’ Animal Crackers” and “Jump Up (It’s a Good Day)!” combine a feel-good R&B foundation with traditional acoustic arrangements that all families will enjoy.
-Then rock and roll to the Amazonia rainforest to meet some of the Zoo’s most musical residents.
+Brady Rymer is a 2009 Grammy®-nominated singer and songwriter whose hits include "Eatin' Animal Crackers" and "Jump Up (It's a Good Day)."
+Then rock and roll to the Zoo’s Amazonia rainforest.

 January 24 – CityDance Ensemble (Ages 3 and up)